Resisting Quantum Key Distribution Attacks Using Quantum Machine Learning: Evaluation

 \section{Evaluation}

-This section discusses the evaluation criteria and presents the performance results of the proposed hybrid QLSTM model compared to classical CNN and LSTM models, followed by a comparative analysis with existing work in the literature.
+This section discusses the evaluation criteria and presents the performance results of the proposed hybrid QLSTM model compared to classical CNN and LSTM models, as well as additional baseline architectures including an Artificial Neural Network (ANN) and a Recurrent Neural Network (RNN), followed by a comparative analysis with existing work in the literature.
 All models were evaluated using the dataset discussed in Section~\ref{sec:dataset-generation}, after applying the same preprocessing steps detailed in the same section, and trained using the same setup described in Section~\ref{subsec:Setup} to ensure fair evaluation.